 A regular traffic census and annual survey has been stipulated for keeping track of traffic growth.
 Sample checks by the Authority have also been provided for.
+As a safeguard against siphoning of real estate revenues by the Concessionaire, a floor level in premium of city side development, if any, has also been stipulated.

 The MCA addresses other important issues such as dispute resolution, suspension of rights, change in law, insurance, defects liability, indemnity, redressal of public grievances and disclosure of project documents.